yakovmanshin/YMFF/README.md

 ```

 You can browse the source files to learn more about the options available to you.
 An extended documentation is coming later.

+## Contributing
+Contributions are welcome!

+Have a look at [issues](https://github.com/yakovmanshin/YMFF/issues) to see the project’s current needs.
+Don’t hesitate to create new issues, especially if you intend to work on them yourself.